 8:45 AM Worship Service

-Style: This service is less formal than our 11:00 AM Worship Service.
+Style: This is a traditional Worship Service.

 Dress Code: Casual